-Pulse stretch function :
+Pulse stretch function:

-This function extends the length of the input signal until the plc looks at the inputs during the next scan.(i.e. it stretches the duration of the pulse.)
+This function extends the length of the input signal until the plc looks at the inputs during the next scan. (i.e. it stretches the duration of the pulse.)

-Figure 2.7 Pulse stretch function
+Figure 2.8 Pulse stretch function

-Interrupt function :
+Interrupt function:

 This function interrupts the scan to process a special routine that you have written. i.e. As soon as the input turns on, regardless of where the scan currently is, the plc immediately stops what its doing and executes an interrupt routine.
-(A routine can be thought of as a mini program outside of the main program
+(A routine can be thought of as a back to the point it left off at and continues on with the normal scan process.

-Figure 2.8 Interrupt function graphic
+Figure 2.9 Interrupt function graphic

-Now let's consider the longest time for an output to actually turn on.
-Let's assume that when a switch turns a load is needed to turn onconnected to the plc output.
-The diagram below shows the longest delay (worst case because the input is not seen until scan 2) for the output to turn on after the input has turned on.
-The maximum delay is thus 2 scan cycles - 1 input delay time.
+let's consider the longest time for an output to actually turn on.
+Let's assume that when switch turns a load is needed to turn onconnected to the plc output.
+The diagram below shows the longest delay (worst case because the input is not seen until 2) for the output to turn on after the input has turned on.
+The maximum delay is thus 2 can cycles - 1 input delay time.

-Figure 2.9 The maximum delay graphic
+Figure 2.10 The maximum delay graphic